 Great! you're all signed in.
 Click to download your resource.

-See the course syllabus or Graduate Catalog for more details.
+See the course syllabus and Graduate Catalog for more details.

-Computer with basic audio and video output equipment
+Computer with basic audio and video input and output equipment

 Internet access (broadband recommended)

 Basic computing skills (see AOEU’s Technology Requirements )

 Access to AOEU’s online learning platform, Brightspace, to view course content, submit assignments, and engage in discussion (provided)

 A Google Drive account (not provided by AOEU)

 All courses will now close at 11 PM Central time on the 27th of each month.

 AOEU Course Code